 - How do I apply for Aloha Campership funds?
 During the application process, you will be asked whether you wish to apply for financial assistance.
 You will be asked to complete a handful of questions and submit a copy of your recent tax return (all schedules).

 - When is the application due?
-Returning campership recipients should submit a camp application as early as possible.
-New campers will be considered for campership aid beginning November 1, 2019, but are encouraged to have the paperwork completed prior to November 1, 2019, if possible.
-Applications submitted after November 1, 2019 will be considered on a rolling basis, as space and funding allow.
+To be considered in our first round of campership awards, applicants should submit a camp application as soon as possible after enrollment opens on November 10, 2020.
+Applications submitted after November 30, 2020, will be considered on a rolling basis, as space and funding allow.

 - What if my family’s financial situation has recently changed or will be changing?
 We understand that every family has a different situation and income is not always the best indicator of how much you can afford.
 If your tax forms do not accurately depict your current financial situation, please use the space provided on the camp application to explain your extenuating circumstances.